vishalsp2e/zac-package/README.md

 # zac-package
-This is the main package of KALP WALLET Extension. zac-package contains the ideal setup for a kalp-wallet-frontend.
-By installing this package Frontend user can easily communicate with KALP- WALLET Extension
+This is the core KALP WALLET Extension package.
+The zac-package offers the optimum configuration for a kalp-wallet-frontend.
+Frontend users can simply interface with the KALP- WALLET Extension after downloading this package.

 ## Steps
 Installation